Sebastian1981/DataAnalytics/index.md

 As a freelance data scientist, I would be very happy to work along your side on state of the art customer analytics projects to solve real-world challenges using responsible AI.

 My favourite quote:
 *“It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.
-If it doesn't agree with experiment, it's wrong.” ― Richard P Feynman ―*
+If it doesn't agree with experiment, it's wrong.” ― Richard P. Feynman ―*